awslabs/autonomous-driving-data-framework/modules/examples/example-spark-dags/README.md

 - `dag-bucket-name`: name of the Bucket configured in the shared MWAA Environment to store DAG artifacts
 - `dag-path`: name of the path in the Bucket configured in the shared MWAA Environment to store DAG artifacts
 - `mwaa-exec-role-arn`: ARN of the MWAA Execution Role

-#### Optional

-- `bucket-policy-arn`: ARN of an IAM Managed Policy to attach to the DAG Execution Role granting access to S3 Data Buckets
+- `virtual-cluster-id`: EMR Virtual Cluster ID on which you want to run the spark jobs on
+- `emr-job-execution-role-arn`: The Job Execution Role to use for running spark jobs on EMR on EKS
+- `raw-bucket-name`: The S3 bucket to download the test dataset and write the results to

 ### Module Metadata Outputs